Virginia Guaranteed Admission Agreements

 What is a GAA and why is it offered?

 The GAA, or Guaranteed Admission Agreement is a document that provides a clear transfer pathway for students earning AA, AS or AA&S degrees from VCCS colleges or Richard Bland College.
-Students who follow the GAA and meet all of the terms of the agreement are assured transfer admission to Mason.
+Students who follow the GAA and meet all of the terms of the agreement are assured transfer admission to Mason effective fall 2014 forward.
 GAA admission is offered to students pursuing a first bachelor’s degree.
 Students with an earned bachelor’s degree may pursue a post-baccalaureate degree via regular admission.

 What is the difference between “regular transfer admission” and “GAA admission”?